Spread the word: all of my Uplift books now available on Kindle! as well as Nook and Sony Reader.

 And the survey says: 44% of Americans perceive natural disasters as signs of Biblical end times -- acts of a vengeful God.
 (Or karma?)
 Worrisome!
 Though I take such surveys with salt.
 (In fact, many people can "think several impossible contradictions before breakfast.)
 Ask one way and they'll say the Earth is billions of years old.
 Ask another and they will speak up for how dinosaurs JUST missed getting on the ark.
 Still moronic, but don't dismiss your neighbors as SIMPLISTICALLY simpleminded.

 --- Heh.
 Revenge - in a literary contrivance - can be way fun.
 My colleague John Shirley goes overboard.
-Still, a cute concept in The Other End.
+Still, a cute concept in his novel, The Other End.
 “Veteran horror writer Shirley (Cellars) swaps gory for glory in this inventive if politically heavy-handed left-wing answer to Tim LaHaye and Jerry B. Jenkins's evangelical Left Behind series.
 Child slavers, genocidal soldiers and corrupt statesmen have fourth-dimensional visions and abandon their wicked ways in the first part of the novel... but once the good guys ascend to a better place, most of the people left behind are Republicans, Scientologists, oil company CEOs and anyone "fundamentalist, hard-line, inflexible."
 By dispensing justice along party lines, Shirley limits his audience to a choir that won't mind 300 pages of very pretty preaching.”

 Heh!
 Ever see the movie Dark Star, when the astronaut tries using phenomenology and Plato's cave to talk a bomb out of detonating?
 Now see this from xkcd.